aw/picolisp-kv/README.md

 ("1596099059.683596840" 57240 ("RPUSH" "yourtestlist" ("seven" "eight" "nine")))
 ```

-Each line is a PicoLisp list with only 3 columns:
+Each line is a PicoLisp list with only 3 items:

-* Column 1: `String` Unix timestamp with nanoseconds for when the entry was created
+  * Item 1: `String` Unix timestamp with nanoseconds for when the entry was created
-* Column 2: `Integer` Non-cryptographically secure hash (CRC) of the command and its arguments
+  * Item 2: `Integer` Non-cryptographically secure hash (CRC) of the command and its arguments
-* Column 3: `List` Command name, first argument, and subsequent arguments
+  * Item 3: `List` Command name, first argument, and subsequent arguments

 When replaying the AOF, the server will ensure the hash of command and arguments match, to guarantee the data is intact.
 Replaying an AOF can be slow, depending on the number of keys/values.